rhansson/California_2016_Election_precinct_data/README.md

 $ ogr2ogr -f "ESRI Shapefile" merged2.shp -t_srs EPSG:3310 merged.shp
 ```

-#### Eliminating sliver polygons
+### Eliminating gaps between county polygons
 In order for TopoJSON to do it's "thing", we need to have coincident polygon boundaries.
 This is not always the case between counties, as seen in this example along the San Jouaqin River:
 x

 Overcoming this issue involves a fairly complex process, centering on the ArcGIS [_Eliminate_](http://desktop.arcgis.com/en/arcmap/10.3/tools/coverage-toolbox/eliminate.htm) command (the specific commands used are detailed in the arcgis/eliminate_process.xml file).
-This collapses the gap as shown here:
+This collapses the gap (sliver) as shown here:
 x

 The resulting shapefile can be found in arcgis/arc_elim_shapefile.zip.